Building Christians Up From The Foundation & Unto Perfection

 15 And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 16 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: 17 That the man of God may be perfect, thoroughly furnished unto all good works.

-With so much value placed on the scriptures, there is no doubt that when you touch the Bible you touch the heart of Christians everywhere.
-But what if there is something wrong with the heart?
-Sometimes we have to perform surgery.
-It hurts, but it is vital to our lives.
+With so much value placed on the scriptures, it is no wonder that when you touch the Bible, you touch the heart of Christians everywhere.
+This is why people defend the use of their version and may even critique others—it’s that important.

-What happens if the set of scriptures that Christians look to for all of this is found to be faulty?
-What if the very Bible that we use to test our doctrine, and examine our faith is in error?
+But what happens if the set of scriptures that Christians look to for all of this is found to be flawed?
+What if the very Bible that we use to test our doctrine and examine our faith contains errors?

 Psalm 11:3